STCaser/STCase/README.md

 ## Usage Instructions and Example Dataset

 **This section provides instructions and an example dataset for training and using GNN.
-For CCCI scores calculation and visulization, please refer to the tutorial above.**
+For CCC scores calculation and visulization, please refer to the tutorial above.**

 After creating a new environment according to the installation instructions and installing the corresponding dependencies, place the .h5ad file of the dataset in the specified file structure, specifically, the desired file structure of the dataset is as follows: